 Japanese domestic design has always been simple if not minimal, and lately, the trend has gone to new extremes, but, even still, this may break the record for the most bare-bones facade ever conceived.

 Designed by Tsukano Architect Office, the exterior is a single (nearly uninterrupted) wrapping white plane, as plain as you could possibly imagine, set on a light-gray slab.
 Its entrance is a mere slit in the facade, tucked away to one side.

 Beyond that, concrete, timber and plaster provide hints of accents and details, but barely.
 Of course, one must consider the site in evaluating this potentially-harsh solution: a noisy neighborhood with tall buildings all around.
-Still, one has to also wonder if there was a less stark way to solve these problems.